matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 The format of these files is relatively straightforward.
 Properly formatted comment blocks are treated as ReST_ text, the code is displayed, and figures are put into the built page.
+Matplotlib uses the ``# %%`` section separator so that IDEs will identify "code cells" to make it easy to re-run sub-sections of the example.

 For instance the example :doc:`/gallery/lines_bars_and_markers/simple_plot` example is generated from